 It is much easier for parents to figure out their parenting style if both parents practice the same kind of parenting.

-that being said, it’s not terrible if children grow up with 2 different parenting styles, as long as they compliment one another.
-This can give children a wider view of adulthood values.
+That being said, it’s not terrible if children grow up with 2 different parenting styles, as long as they complement one another.
+This can give children a more comprehensive view of adulthood values.

 As long as the parents come together as a united front, it’s perfectly fine to have different parenting styles in one household.

-a lot of the time, a child’s temperament determines how a parent will discipline and raise their child.
+A lot of the time, a childrens temperament determines how a parent will discipline and raise their child.

-While it is easy to try to hop onto the “helicopter parenting” or the “Free Range Parenting” bandwagons, you can actually make yourself fit across the 4 type of parenting style by using different strategies in the way you parent.
+While it is easy to try to hop onto the “helicopter parenting” or the “Free Range Parenting” bandwagons, you can make yourself fit across the 4 types of parenting styles by using different strategies in the way you parent.